nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 337
 00:19:29,359 --> 00:19:32,256
-[SPEAKER_00]: I'll be going to talk to you and pick up my daughter from school.
+[SPEAKER_00]: I'll be going to pick up my daughter from school around

 338
 00:19:32,236 --> 00:19:34,035